Ann-Marie Orlando Ph.D., CCC-SLP

 - To become aware of new developments in school policies and structures, particularly as they apply to the mental health needs of students.

-Attitudes: The fellow should demonstrate:
+Attitudes: The resident should demonstrate:

 - Awareness and sensitivity of cultural differences among children and their families.